pingcap/blog/linux-kernel-vs-memory-fragmentation-2.md

 ## Conclusion

 In [Part I](https://pingcap.com/blog/linux-kernel-vs-memory-fragmentation-1) of this post series, I briefly explained why the external fragmentation affects performance and introduced the efforts the community has made over the years in defragmentation.
-Here in Part II, I’ve focused on the defragmentation principles in the kernel v3.10 and how to observe memory fragmentation quantitatively and qualitatively.
+Here in Part II, I've focused on the defragmentation principles in the kernel v3.10 and how to observe memory fragmentation quantitatively and qualitatively.

 I hope this post series will be helpful for you!
 If you have any other thoughts about Linux memory management, welcome to join the [TiDB Community Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) workspace to share and discuss with us.